 - 3.1.1 Our SEND policy is set out in a separate document.
 Published in 2009, 'Safeguarding disabled children: practice guidance' is an important part of the guidance for everyone involved in safeguarding.
 We recognise that Children with special educational needs and/or disabilities are at higher risk of harm than most children, yet keeping them safe can be more of a challenge.
 Academy staff who deal with children with profound and multiple disabilities, cerebral palsy, sensory impairment and/or emotional and behaviour problems, especially those with communication difficulties are particularly sensitive to signs of abuse.
 Where children have significant communication difficulties staff will ensure that opportunities for communication, in any form, are given by skilled staff. - 3.1.2 We recognise that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
 Academy staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse. - 3.1.3 The academy has pupils with emotional and behavioural difficulties and/or challenging behaviours.
 The academy will support staff to decide appropriate strategies that will reduce anxiety for the individual child and raise self-esteem as part of an overall behaviour support plan agreed with parents/carers. - 3.1.4 As part of the PSHE curriculum staff will teach children personal safety skills commensurate with their age, ability and needs.
-Children will be taught personal safety skills such as telling and who to tell, good and bad touches and how to manage risk.
-The content of lessons will be shared with parents/carers so that these skills can be supported at home. - 3.1.5 The academy has pupils who may have communication difficulties and we are aware that they are vulnerable to abuse because they are unable to express themselves to others.
+Children will be taught personal safety skills such as: how to recognise if they are feeling unsafe including within family relationships and friendships; how to ask for help; the difference between safe and unsafe secrets; the difference between safe and unsafe physical contact; and how recognise and manage risk including in a digital context.
+The content of lessons will be shared with parents/carers so that these skills can be supported at home.

+- 3.1.5 The academy has pupils who may have communication difficulties and we are aware that they are vulnerable to abuse because they are unable to express themselves to others.
 Instead such children will often exhibit changes in behaviours or signs and indicators of abuse recognised by staff with a good knowledge of the child. - 3.1.6 Where necessary, the academy will provide additional training to staff in the use of Makaton, PECS or other communication systems.
 Supervision by senior managers will be vigilant to create a protective ethos around the child. - 3.1.7 We promote high standards of practice, including ensuring that disabled children know how to raise concerns, and have access to a range of adults with whom they can communicate. - 3.1.8 For Special Schools within CMAT all pupils have an Education, Health and Care Plan and multi-agency planning and involvement to support integrated care.